 Detailed biographies follow after this list.

-Cindy Bohne, MBA, is a member and previous chair of the Winchester School Committee, where she recently spearheaded a district-wide strategic visioning initiative to craft five-year strategic objectives for the district.
-She successfully led two debt-exclusion override campaigns, a strategic planning initiative for Winchester High School, completed two teachers' union negotiations, and served on the Advisory Board of EDCO Collaborative.
-Cindy is a passionate advocate for public education, and has spent decades facilitating or consulting on strategic planning, communications, policy analysis, leadership/board development and evaluation for a range of education nonprofits, including: National Geographic Education Foundation, United Way of Boston, Outward Bound, AmeriCorps, Institute for Higher Education Policy and the Presidio Leadership Center.
+Cindy Bohne, MBA, is a previous chair and member of the Winchester School Committee and member of the Winchester Educational Facilities Planning and Building Committee.
+A Town Meeting member, she successfully led two debt-exclusion override campaigns, completed two teachers' union negotiations, co-chaired the redistricting committee for Winchester Elementary Schools, and served on the Advisory Board of EDCO Collaborative.
+Cindy is a passionate advocate for public education, and has spent decades facilitating or consulting on strategic planning, communications, policy analysis, leadership/board development and evaluation for a range of educational organizations, including: Winchester, Hopkinton, Malden and Masconomet Regional School Districts; National Geographic Education Foundation; United Way of Boston; Outward Bound; AmeriCorps; Institute for Higher Education Policy: and the Presidio Leadership Center.
 She has an undergraduate degree in secondary education, an MBA in social entrepreneurship, and is an Education Policy Fellow of the Institute for Educational Leadership.

 Susan Bonaiuto, Ed.D., has a proven track record as a strategic thinker and results-oriented leader.
 She has a reputation for skillfully leading and operationalizing a vision, strategically making connections among people, programs, resources and ideas, and identifying key areas for stabilization and opportunity—readying people and organizational infrastructure for the next chapter.
 She has 10 years of experience in strategic planning and fund-raising at the Needham Public Schools, having led the development of a number of progressive initiatives including an entrepreneurial community education program, grant-funded special initiatives such as interdisciplinary learning, and nationally recognized programs in social/emotional learning, communicating school performance, and global education.
 She is the founder of Citizens for Needham Schools, a grassroots support team that has successfully supported overrides for more than ten years.
 She is the recipient of the Needham Steps Up award and the Superintendent's Award for Administrative Leadership.
 She has also worked as the Executive Director of BELL, a non-profit serving children in grades K–8 living in under-resourced, urban communities through after-school and summer extended learning time programs.
 Currently consulting full-time, her client list includes ACCEPT Education Collaborative, Raising A Reader, GreenLight Fund, and Single Stop.
 Sue has presented at numerous conferences, published in Education Leadership, and holds an EdD.
 In Educational Leadership from Boston College, an MA(MBA) from University of Wisconsin School of Business, and a bachelor's in Music Education from Bucknell University.